cljsjs/packages/ag-grid-community/README.md

 ## Upgrading

 When upgrading ag-grid, you need to regenerate the externs:
-1. Go to https://cdnjs.com/libraries/ag-grid/<THE-VERSION> such as https://cdnjs.com/libraries/ag-grid/10.0.1
+1. Go to https://cdnjs.com/libraries/ag-grid/<THE-VERSION> such as https://cdnjs.com/libraries/ag-grid-community/10.0.1
-2. Find the URL for ag-grid.js, such as: https://cdnjs.cloudflare.com/ajax/libs/ag-grid/8.2.0/ag-grid.js
+2. Find the URL for ag-grid.js, such as: https://cdnjs.cloudflare.com/ajax/libs/ag-grid/8.2.0/ag-grid.js or https://unpkg.com/ag-grid-community@21.0.1/dist/ag-grid-community.js
 3. Go to http://jmmk.github.io/javascript-externs-generator
 4. Paste the URL for ag-grid.js and click load.
 5. Name the JavaScript object agGrid.
 6. Click "Extern!"
-6. Copy the JavaScript value to resources/cljsjs/ag-grid/common/ag-grid.ext.js
+7. Copy the JavaScript value to resources/cljsjs/ag-grid-community/common/ag-grid-community.ext.js